 The adjuvant analgesics most commonly used for pain are

 People may respond to one antidepressant and not to others, so sometimes doctors try a few drugs until an effective one is found.

-Anticonvulsants may be used to relieve neuropathic pain.
-Gabapentin and pregabalin are used most often, but many others, including carbamazepine, clonazepam, lacosamide, lamotrigine, oxcarbazepine, phenytoin, tiagabine, topiramate, and zonisamide, may be tried.
+Antiseizure drugs may be used to relieve neuropathic pain.
+Gabapentin and pregabalin are commonly used, but many others, including carbamazepine, clonazepam, lacosamide, lamotrigine, oxcarbazepine, phenytoin, topiramate, and zonisamide, help relieve pain in some people.

-A local anesthetic, such as lidocaine, may be injected into the skin to control pain due to an injury or even due to neuropathic pain.
-Local anesthetics can also be injected in nerves to block pain—a procedure called a nerve block.
+A local anesthetic, such as lidocaine, may be injected into the skin to control pain due to an injury or even neuropathic pain.
+Local anesthetics can also be injected around nerves to block pain—a procedure called a nerve block.
 It is often used to treat pain caused by damage to a specific large nerve.
 For example, a sympathetic nerve block Nondrug Pain Treatments Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
-Most pain... read more involves injecting a local anesthetic into a group of nerves near the spine—in the neck for pain in the upper body or in the lower back for pain in the lower body.
+Most pain... read more involves injecting a local anesthetic around a group of nerves near the spine—in the neck for pain in the upper body or in the lower back for pain in the lower body.
 (A sympathetic nerve block can relieve pain caused by overactivity of the sympathetic nervous system, which prepares the body for stressful or emergency situations.)

 Topical anesthetics, such as lidocaine applied as a lotion, an ointment, or a skin patch, can be used to control pain due to some conditions.

 Mexiletine, used to treat abnormal heart rhythms, is sometimes used to treat neuropathic pain.